percona/training/exercises6-checksum.md

   ```
   CREATE DATABASE percona;
-  GRANT SELECT, REPLICATION SLAVE, REPLICATION CLIENT, PROCESS ON *.* TO 'checksum'@'%' IDENTIFIED BY 'checksum1';
+  GRANT SELECT, SUPER, PROCESS, REPLICATION SLAVE ON *.* TO 'checksum'@'%' IDENTIFIED BY 'checksum1';
-  GRANT SELECT, SUPER, PROCESS, REPLICATION CLIENT ON *.* TO 'checksum'@'localhost' IDENTIFIED BY 'checksum1';
+  GRANT SELECT, SUPER, PROCESS ON *.* TO 'checksum'@'localhost' IDENTIFIED BY 'checksum1';
   GRANT ALL ON percona.* TO 'checksum'@'%' IDENTIFIED BY 'checksum1';
   ```

   We created a separate @localhost user for the socket connection we will make on the master running the tool.
-  Additionally, this user requires SUPER priveleges to change its session to STATEMENT mode for replication purposes.
+  Additionally, both users require SUPER and PROCESS priveleges to change their session to STATEMENT mode for replication purposes and to gather information about connected slaves.
+ALL is granted on the 'percona' database so that the tool can create the checksum table, or empty it and write to it.

   * Calculate the Checksums